 - the eligibility of qualifications for public funding for young people in England

 This guide describes the process involved to seek public funding in England for the delivery of a qualification to students up to the age of 19 years old.
-This includes Education Funding Agency (EFA) funded 19+ continuing students in sixth-form colleges and academies and 19 to 24 year olds with an Education Health Care Plan (EHCP).
+This includes Education and Skills Funding Agency (ESFA) funded 19+ continuing students in sixth-form colleges and academies and 19 to 24 year olds with an education, health care plan (EHCP).

 This guide also applies to amendments to qualifications that are currently eligible for public funding in England for young people.